Azure-Samples/azure-openai-rag-workshop/docs/sections/qdrant/06-chat-api.md

 <div class="info" data-title="note">

 > When run locally inside a container, the Azure Identity SDK will will not be able to retrieve the current user identity from the Azure CLI.
-For simplicity, we'll use a dummy key in this case.
-But if need to properly authenticate locally, you should use a [Service Principal](https://learn.microsoft.com/entra/identity-platform/howto-create-service-principal-portal) and pass the environment variables to the container.
+For simplicity, we'll use a dummy key in this case but it only works if you use the OpenAI proxy we provide if you attend this workshop in-person.
+> If need to properly authenticate locally, you should either run the app outside of a container with `npm run dev`, or create a [Service Principal](https://learn.microsoft.com/entra/identity-platform/howto-create-service-principal-portal) and pass the environment variables to the container.

 </div>